 Final Thoughts on Microgreens for Dogs

 Dogs thrive on primarily meat-based diets.
-But vegetables are still an important source of nutrition.
+But vegetables are still an essential source of nutrition.

-All of the top branded dog foods now include vegetables incorporated into the kibble.
+All top-branded dog foods now include vegetables incorporated into the kibble.

 Remember that you don’t need to grow microgreens exclusively for your canine family members.
-Stock your micro-garden with seeds that are safe for both you and your pup for nutritious options the entire household can enjoy.
+Stock your micro-garden with safe seeds for you and your pup for nutritious options the entire household can enjoy.